reactioncommerce/reaction-component-library/package/src/components/CatalogGrid/v1/CatalogGrid.md

 ### Overview
-The `CatalogGrid` component creates a responsive grid that displays `CatalogItem`s.
+The `CatalogGrid` component creates a responsive grid that displays `CatalogGridItem`s.

 #### Usage